rrgmc/debefix-sample-app/README.md

 debefix is a Go library to seed database data and/or create fixtures for DB tests.

-It is a simple blog REST microservice, based on a layered architecture, with endpoint, service, and storage separations.
+It is a simple blog REST microservice, based on clean architecture, with transport, service, and storage separations.

 ## Layout